bitbrain-za/eye-detection/readme.md

 Set enabled to yes to show the output on screen.
 Set to no for headless operation.

+To store the current frame as a jpeg, use the `keep_frame` options in the config

 ## Notifications

 For the telegram bot, you can create your own bot and group and supply the details under the `TELEGRAM` section of the options.